Processing with input data Flanders

 Filtering digital elevation model

 In some cases, filtering of the DEM can be usefull to smooth out outlies in the resulting RUSLE computation.
 This can be done with the Grid Filter tool (any available in SAGA/QGIS to the users’ liking).
 An alternative is to perform a 3x3 filter on the DTM within the boundaries of the parcels.
 This filters the DTM but only considers cells that lie within the same plot.
-The input for this tool (watem-flanders-2) is the DEM and Parcels map.
+The input for this tool (watem-flanders-2) is the DEM and the parcel map (see section ‘Parcel map generation’).
+Tool: watem-flanders-2

 C-grid